bitmarket-net/api/README.md

 507 | Invalid nonce value (only if an old request is sent again - replay attack) 508 | Invalid parameter value for method
 509 | The account has been banned
+510 | The account is not name verified
 400 | Invalid value of the `market` parameter
 401 | Invalid value of the `type` parameter
 402 | Invalid value of the `amount` parameter